davidde/resume/README.md

 Note that this will not work when just opening the files in the browser; a server needs to be running.
 You can use the excellent VScode [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension for this.
 (The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension seemed to throw incorrect errors).

 ## Data import
-The `fragment-template.js` web components import the relevant data from the `data-resume.js` file using the `data-resume` attributes that are present in the template files.
-The `data-resume.js` file contains both the English and Dutch data for the resume; if no Dutch data value is present, it will default to the English value.
+The `fragment-template.js` web components import the relevant data from the `data.js` file using the `data-resume` attributes that are present in the template files.

+The `data.js` file contains both the English and Dutch data for the resume; if no Dutch value is present, it will default to the English value.
+The `data.js` values will overwrite the data that is present in the HTML templates.
+If no value is provided in `data.js`, nothing will be overwritten, and whatever is already present in the HTML templates will simply be kept.